 Prior Medical Conditions

-due to a bleed because it can weaken blood pressure which can lead to a leak or burst.
+due to a bleed because it can weaken blood vessels which can lead to a leak or burst.

 Heart disease – This includes damaged heart valves and atrial fibrillation.
 The fatty deposits from heart disease may also cause a stroke.